 Overall, AmplatzerTM devices and NobblestichTM EL were used in 62 (48%) and 68 (52%) of patients, respectively.
-In terms of discharge protocol, the SDD group had more AmplatzerTM devices implanted, while the overnight group had more NobblestichTM EL implants (32 (65%) vs 51 (62%) patients; p=0.02).
+In terms of discharge protocol, the SDD group had more AmplatzerTM devices implanted, while the overnight group had more NobblestichTM EL implants [32 (65%) vs. 51 (62%) patients; p=0.02].
 This difference was reflected in the overnight group's longer fluoroscopy time and use of higher femoral venous access sheaths diameters.
-The procedure features are summarised in Table 3.
+The procedure features are summarized in Table 3.

-Most patients (58, 89%) with NobblestichTM EL procedure followed the described antithrombotic protocol; five patients performed a Amplazter-like protocol (mono to double antiplatetet or added mono antiplatelet to DOAC for one month) and two patients changed from DOAC to antiplatelet therapy.
-Of the 52 patients (91%) treated with a Amplazter device followed the described antithrombotic protocol; two patients who were previously on DOAC changed to DAPT (1 month of aspirin); and two patients treated with VKA changed to DAPT.
+Most patients (58, 89%) with NobblestichTM EL procedure followed the described antithrombotic protocol; 5 patients performed an Amplazter-like protocol (mono to DAPT or added mono antiplatelet to DOAC for 1 month) and 2 patients changed from DOAC to antiplatelet therapy.
+Of the 52 patients (91%) treated with an Amplazter device followed the described antithrombotic protocol, 2 patients who were previously on DOAC changed to DAPT (1 month of aspirin), and 2 patients treated with VKA changed to DAPT.
 Additional details may be found in Figure 1.

-During a follow-up of 6-month, one patient died, four months after the procedure, due a non-cardiovascular cause (infection not related to the procedure).
+During a follow-up of 6 months, one patient died 4 months after the procedure due to a non-cardiovascular cause (infection not related to the procedure).
 No other event was seen during this period.
-At the end of the follow up, cardiac imaging showed an overall success of 76% (63% on the overnight group and 95% on the same-day discharge group).
+At the end of the follow-up, cardiac imaging showed an overall success of 76% (63% in the overnight group and 95% in the SDD group).